smccord/group2-machine-learning/README.md

    _If you are on a Jetstream instance_
    Copy the IP address from the instance.
 Then in your own browser type in http://JetstreamIPAddress:80.
 You will be prompted to enter a token which you can copy from the prompt.

  Now you can play around with the neural network models!
 Select any of the files to explore.

-## Compare your results to the ones below!
+## Example results ##

 ### MNIST ###
 [Model summary](results/mnist_model_results_summary.txt)